jester7/ClojureScript7/README.md

         - Keyboard navigation, cell selection, and formula editing is a little buggy
         - Supports cell ranges like A1:D3 and variadic functions but I've only added SUM, AVG and ROUND
         - Needs error checking for circular references and malformed expressions
+        - This is not part of the 7GUIs challenge but for fun I will add cell formatting support